Going Solo in Japan - Hakone -1978

 We as a group of 5 people travelled in a tourist bus.

-From Tokyo by bus we first went to Kamakura to see a tall famous Buddhist Statue kept open to the sky in Kamakura..
+From Tokyo by bus we first went to Kamakura to see a tall famous Buddhist Statue kept open to the sky in Kamakura.
 Directly from there we were taken to Hakone , a tourist spot not too far from Tokyo.

-On reaching there, we first went to a big park with where multiple statues were scattered open to sky.
+On reaching there, we first went to a big park where multiple statues were scattered open to sky.

-On second visit was with our friend who took us to Hakone by car .
+Our second visit was with our friend who took us to Hakone by car .

 He took us to famous Owakudani Volcanic Valley.
 Here the volcanic activity was so strong that we didn’t spend a long time and returned to Tokyo.
 Owakudani is the area around a crater created during the last eruption of Mount Hakone some 3000 years ago.
 Today, much of the area is an active volcanic zone where sulfurous fumes, hot springs and hot rivers can be experienced.
 Additionally, Owakudani has good views of Mount Fuji on clear days.

-The last visit we went there one more time and stayed in a small hotel just next to Lake Ashi.
-We walked along Lake Ashi.
-Next day while we were walking around we saw a beautiful moss garden.
-In Japan it is custom where both Shrines and temples may be surrounded by moss gardens.
+In Japan it is custom that both Shrines and temples may be surrounded by moss gardens.
 Hakone has been one of Japan's most popular hot spring resorts for centuries.
 Today, more than a dozen springs provide hot water to the area's many bath houses and ryokan.

 Yumoto at the entrance to the Hakone area is Hakone's largest hot spring town with a particularly long history, high quality water and numerous baths and inns.
 More hot spring facilities are found across the hills and valleys of Hakone and along the shores of Lake Ashi.